-Public school districts were already required to address bullying by having codes of conduct in their schools that articulate all areas protected from discrimination in the BC Human Rights Code-including acceptable and unacceptable behaviours and consequences.
+All public school boards were already required to address bullying by having codes of conduct in their schools that articulate all areas protected from discrimination in the BC Human Rights Code-including acceptable and unacceptable behaviours and consequences.
 These schools are now required to ensure their codes of conduct include behaviours and consequences related to SOGI.